zero-functional/zero-functional/README.md

  + FiniteIndexable - contains `high`/`low` and []-access (see above)
  + FiniteIndexableLen - contains `len` and `[]`

-List types that will be generated as as result type need to implement either one of
+Collection types that will be generated as as result type need to implement either one of
  + Appendable (contains the `append` function as in DoublyLinkedList)
  + Addable (contains the `add` function as in `seq`)
  + `[]=` operator